 As had been the case in 2018, during 2019 there was an improvement in terms of reducing the need for external savings (equivalent to the reduction of current account deficit) to finance total domestic investment, with domestic savings representing 24.7% of GDP and external savings representing only 1.3% of GDP.
 In 2020, due to the effects of the COVID-19 pandemic, total domestic savings decreased by 14.9% when compared to 2019, while external savings increased by 12.6% during the same period.
 In 2020, domestic savings and external savings represented 23.7% and 1.7% of GDP, respectively.
-In 2021, due to the economic recovery, domestic savings and external savings represented 28.5% and 2.8% of GDP, respectively.
+In 2021, due to the economic recovery, domestic savings and external savings and external savings represented 28.5% and 2.8% of GDP, respectively.
 In 2022, domestic savings represented 27.5% of GDP and, due to the significant increases in the cost of imported raw materials and finished products driven by global economic uncertainty, external savings rose to 5.7% of GDP.
-In 2023, domestic savings represented 27.7% of GDP and external savings represented 27.7% of GDP and external savings represented 27.7% of GDP.
-In 2023, domestic savings represented 27.7% of GDP and external savings represented 27.7% of GDP and external savings represented 27.7% of GDP.
+In 2023, domestic savings represented 27.7% of GDP and external savings decreased to 3.6% of GDP, as a result of lower costs of imported raw materials and finished products.